 Mr. Graham is a registered patent attorney with experience in a wide array of intellectual property matters.
 He has perennially been named a Washington Super Lawyer by Washington Law and Politics, including the listing of the “Top 40” lawyers for Intellectual Property.
 For the past decade he has also been listed by Chambers USA as one of the Leading Lawyers in Washington for intellectual property law, and has been named among the World’s Leading Patent Litigators by IAM 250.
 He has extensive litigation experience at the trial and appellate levels, and has successfully argued cases before the Trademark Trial and Appeal Board, the U.S. Court of Appeals for the Federal Circuit, the U.S. Court of Appeals for the Second, Eighth and Ninth Circuits, and many other courts.
-Mr. Graham has participated in countless successful mediations on behalf of his clients, and is an approved mediator within the Western District of Washington.
+As a court-appointed special master, he has conducted claim construction hearings and issued written claim interpretations.
+Mr. Graham has participated in countless successful mediations on behalf of his clients, and is trained as a mediator within the Western District of Washington.
 He has authored numerous law review and journal articles on intellectual property law topics, many columns as an editorial board member and legal column editor for IEEE Software magazine, and a book entitled “Legal Battles that Shaped the Computer Industry.”
 For more than a decade Mr. Graham has been an adjunct professor at Seattle University School of Law where he teaches patent litigation and patent prosecution.
 He has also taught at the Pepperdine University School of Business and has lectured at the University of Washington School of Law.
-Presently, he serves as the president of the Seattle Intellectual Property American Inn of Court.
+He is a board member and past president of the Seattle Intellectual Property American Inn of Court.

 Patents, trademarks, copyrights and related litigation.